-One creative activity, that your kid may enjoy while learning, is programming.
-The idea here is to choose the processes suited for their age, such as playing with codes, website design, music programming, or creating games.
+One creative activity that your kid may enjoy while learning is programming.
+The idea is to choose the processes suited for their age, such as playing with codes, website design, music programming, or creating games.

-The common misconception about learning codes is that you have to be good in math to learn it easily.
-You can learn it even when you are a kid with only a little knowledge about technology or even math.
-This is what makes programming easier to teach to kids than adults – their young minds still don’t know how challenging it is to learn to code.
+The common misconception about learning codes is that you must be good at math to learn it easily.
+You can learn it even when you are a kid with little knowledge about technology or even math.
+This makes programming easier to teach kids than adults – their young minds still don’t know how challenging it is to learn to code.

 It doesn’t matter whether you are a pro or not.
 You can support your kid’s interest in programming by following these techniques:

 You can use books as references to demonstrate the coding concepts of basic game projects, such as Hangman and Tic Tac Toe.
 Do not give them complicated projects in the beginning.
 You wouldn’t want them to feel overwhelmed when they are only starting to grasp how coding works.
 And besides, putting together a complicated game will require many heads, including artists and developers.
 So let your kids learn through a simple project and guide them in finishing it before introducing a more complicated task.